keepsimple logo

 Related Questions: Other similar questions from the UXCG.

 A separate task was to come up with the structure of the answer itself.
-I didn't want to write examples of use, because in that case, I would deviate from the original idea of the project.
-I wanted to show the answer and let the reader understand for himself how relevant the answer is for his case.
+I didn't want to write examples of use because, in that case, I would deviate from the original idea of the project.
+I wanted to show the answer and let the reader understand for themselves how relevant the answer is for their case.
 I didn’t want to show ready-made solutions either, as they are too specific for each case, and it would take a lot of text to write one correct question-answer pair.

 So finally, I decided to use the basic structure "[bias]% answer%".
 Where [bias] I wrote the bias name from UX Core.
 At the same time, it had to be clickable and, by clicking in the form of a tooltip, load a description of the bias from the UX Core.
 The idea was not to pull the reader out of context, letting them quickly familiarize themselves with the bias and continue reading the answer.